AWAKE LOVE GROUP PARTICIPATION RULES

 The role of the leader is to create a safe space.
 The leader will protect group members by enforcing the rules.
 This is for the benefit of group members and to establish the group as a safe environment to share.

-I understand that if I violate this confidentiality I could be removed from the group.
+Violators of this confidentiality could be removed from the group.

 2. Right to Privacy (The Stop Rule)